starsbane/AstroRoutines/README.md

 - Testing data and logic are otherwise identical to the original software

 # Example
-When using vanilla IAU SOFA C Lbrary, you wrote:
+When using vanilla IAU SOFA C Lbrary, you call the library like below:
 ```c
 #include <stdio.h>
 #include <sofa.h>